 - Creality Ender-3: 95.0 steps/mm

 - Creality Ender-5: 92.6 steps/mm

 Using the formula below, multiply the current E-Steps/mm for your machine by the desired amount of filament (100) we asked it to extrude.
-Divide that number by the filament it actually used (the value we wrote down in the previous step) and we find the correct Extruder Steps for our machine.
+Divide that number by how much we got (the value we wrote down in the previous step) and we find the correct Extruder Steps for our machine.

-This is the math for my Creality Ender-5, which gave me a new E-Steps/mm value of roughly 105.2.
+This is the math for my Creality Ender 5 Pro, which gave me a new E-Steps/mm value of roughly 105.2.
 That’s a significant difference from what was previously configured stock.

-From the LCD control screen, navigate to Control -> Motion -> Esteps/mm.
-Press the knob to select it, then turn it to adjust the number until it matches our new Extruder Steps value.
+From the LCD screen, navigate to Control -> Motion -> Esteps/mm.
+Press the knob to select it, then turn to adjust the number until it matches our new extruder steps value.
 Press the knob once more to back out and make sure that it’s correct.

 Since this will revert back when we power off the 3D printer, we also need to store the changes too.
 Go back to the LCD screen, scroll down to the bottom and look for an option called Store Memory (Ender-5), Store Settings (Ender-3) or Save to EEPROM (CR-10).
 The option name changes a bit between models, but each one does the exact same thing.
 Select that and our new Extruder Steps are now saved.

 Extruder steps play a major role in 3D printer performance, but it doesn’t just affect extrusion multipliers, it also controls retraction and other related settings.
 If we’re under or over extruding, we’re also under or over retracting, and that can cause just as many problems.

 Having owned dozens of Creality 3D printers, from the Ender 3, 5 and CR10 series, it’s safe to assume that every machine needs these calibrations.
 They use a generic “one size fits all” firmware configuration, but no two are identical.